aedificatorum/cra-tailwind-emotion-starter/README.md

 [CRA](https://facebook.github.io/create-react-app/) with [emotion](https://emotion.sh) and [Tailwind CSS](https://tailwindcss.com).

 For examples of how to use the styles look in `App.js`.
 To customise and extend Tailwind modify `src/tailwind.js`.
-To add more than the `@base` Tailwind styles update `src/styles/tailwind.css`.
+To add your own css and leverage Tailwind [functions and directives](https://tailwindcss.com/docs/functions-and-directives) modify `src/styles/tailwind.css`.

 ## Changes